lacanoid/pgddl/README.md

   This is useful for example, when one wishes to rename some columns in a view with dependants.
   This works particularly great with transactional DDL of Postgres.
 - Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
-This means using idempotent DDL where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
+This involves pretty printing, using idempotent DDL where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
 - No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL!
 - It is entrely made out of plain SQL functions.
 It is kind of a reference for system catalogs.